pitsianis/AdaptiveHierarchicalRegularBinning.jl/jcon-proposal.md

 We split each dimension of the unit hypercube in half and recursively continue splitting each resulting hypercube in the same manner.
 Each partition is called a bin.
 The subdivision stops at a maximum depth `L` or when a bin contains `k` or fewer points.
 The recursive splitting process is recorded as a hierarchical tree data structure.

 #### 1D Encoding
 We use Morton encoding to map the `d`-dimensional set `Vn` to a one-dimensional space-filling curve.
 Each point in `Vn` is assigned an index in the reduced space resulting in `R`.
 Elements of `R` are bit-fields, each one consisting of `L` groups of `d` bits.
 These groups describe the position of the point in the corresponding level of the tree `T`.
-Points described by morton indices with equal Most Signifficant Digits belong in the same bin.
+Points described by morton indices with equal most signifficant digits belong in the same bin.
 Thus, sorting `R` results in `Rs` which defines the sparse tree.

 ### Implementation
 Cache-locality and parallel programming are some of the techniques we used, to make our implementation performant.